sacoefrancis/andela-springboot/README.md

   With these steps completed, you can now push changes to your forked repository and GitHub Actions will automatically deploy the changes to your server.

   ----------------------------------------------------------------------------------------------------------------------------------------------
-# Steps Invloved in Github Actions
+# Steps Involved in Github Actions

 step 1: Build With Gradle